 How to Thrive After Divorce: Cut Through The Noise And Prepare Well

-I have worked with a lot of women and couples through the years as a divorce financial planner and mediator, and I truly believe that you can thrive after divorce.
-I have seen it first hand, both watching the people I’ve worked with and having been through it myself!
+I have worked with many women and couples through the years as a divorce financial planner and mediator, and I genuinely believe that you can thrive after divorce.
+I have seen it firsthand, both watching the people I’ve worked with and having been through it myself!

-If there’s one thing that’s a common factor between all successful mediations and divorce cases, it’s this: you have to cut through the noise to reach your own internal guidance system and build up your confidence in yourself.
+If there’s one common factor between all successful mediations and divorce cases, it’s this: you have to cut through the noise to reach your own internal guidance system and build up your confidence in yourself.

 Before, during, and even after a divorce, we get so overwhelmed with input from so many places that we lose touch with our intuition.
 The reality is that no one knows what you’re going through except for you.
 There are people who are more trained and qualified to offer assistance, but only you know what’s right for you.

 How do you cut through the noise to hear yourself again?
 These three tips will help you prepare yourself well so you can once more trust in yourself and your intuition, regain your confidence, and thrive after divorce.

 Divorce brain (not to mention all the people who have an opinion) takes over when you’re going through a divorce.
 This part of your brain kicks in when you’re angry, upset, and under extreme stress.
 It’s like an override of the more delicate, analytical parts of your brain, and all you focus on is just surviving.